apache/cordova-docs/docs/en/edge/cordova/media/Parameters/mediaError.md

 mediaError
 ==========

-A user specified callback function that is invoked when there is an error in media functions.
+A user-specified callback function that executes when there is an error in media functions.

     function(error) {
         // Handle the error